jtr13/codehelp/R/gather.md

     ## 5 car2  hwy    30.0
     ## 6 car3  hwy    35.0

-Challenge: Take the `painters` dataset from the **MASS** package and tidy it into four columns as such:
+Exercise: Take the `painters` dataset from the **MASS** package and tidy it into four columns as such:

 ``` r
 head(tidypaint)